openplanet-nl/nadeoapi-docs/docs/index.md

 Note that these resources may not always accurately reflect unexpected outages and issues with specific endpoints - they're primarily used for communicating planned maintenance periods.

+## Helpful community projects

+These useful projects are maintained by Trackmania community members - check them out if you're looking for starting points or convenient ways to test/utilize Nadeo's APIs.

+- [nadeo-api-bruno](https://github.com/davidbmaier/nadeo-api-bruno) is a collection of commonly-used endpoints for [Bruno](https://www.usebruno.com/)
+- [nadeo-api](https://pypi.org/project/nadeo-api/) is a Python library that includes auth and utility features alongside a collection of pre-defined endpoints

 ## Contributing and support

 This is a community project that's actively being worked on - as such, the documentation is not complete in some areas.
 Don't hesitate to [reach out and get involved on Github](https://github.com/openplanet-nl/nadeoapi-docs), or [talk about the API on Discord](https://openplanet.dev/link/discord).